SymfonyCasts/30-days-last/sfcasts/flowbite.md

 ## Fixing the Datepicker in a Modal

 Though... there's a catch.
 Go back and open this form in the modal.
 It doesn't work!
 Well, it kind of does.
 See it?
-It's hiding back behind the modal.
-The datepicker works by appending some custom HTML at the bottom of the `body`.
-But because that's not inside the `dialog`, it correctly appears behind the modal.
+It's hiding behind the modal.
+The datepicker works by appending HTML at the bottom of the `body`.
+But because that's not inside the `dialog`, it correctly appears *behind* the modal.
 It's kind of a shame that it doesn't work better with the beautiful native `dialog` element, but we can fix this.

 In `datepicker_controller.js`, add a new option called container.
-This tells the datepicker which element it should add its custom HTML into.
-Say `document.querySelector` and look for a `dialog[open]`.
-So if there's a `dialog` on the page that'ss open, then use that as the container.
+This tells the datepicker which element it should add its custom HTML *into*.
+Say `document.querySelector()` and look for a `dialog[open]`.
+So if there's a `dialog` on the page that's open, then use that as the container.
 Else use the normal `body`.

 ## Making the Modal Click Outside Smarter

 And *that* little detail takes care of our problem!
-Though... it does expose one other minor issue.
+Though... it does expose one other small issue.
 See how the datepicker extends the dialog vertically?
 If we click here, we're technically clicking on the `dialog` element directly... which triggers our click outside logic.

-To fix that, let's make our `modal` controller just a *little* bit smarter.
+To fix that, let's make our `modal` controller just a *bit* smarter.
 At the bottom, I'll paste in a new private method called `isClickInElement()`.
 If you pass this a click event, it will look at the physical dimensions of this element and see if the click was inside.

-Up here in `clickOutside()`, let's change things a bit.
-Copy this, then if the `event.target` is *not* the `dialog`, then we're definitely not clicking outside.
+Up here in `clickOutside()`, let's change things.
+Copy this, then if the `event.target` is *not* the `dialog`, we're definitely not clicking outside.
 So, return.

-And if not, `this.isClickInElement()` - passing the `event` and `this.dialogTarget` -
+And if not, `this.isClickInElement()` - passing `event` and `this.dialogTarget` -
-So if we did not click inside of the `dialogTarget`, then we definitely want to close.
+so if we did not click inside the `dialogTarget` - then we definitely want to close.

-A little bit more logic, but a little bit smarter.
+A bit more logic, but a bit smarter.
 Try it.
 Open the modal and if we click down here... the calendar closes - which is correct - but the modal stays open.
 Love that!